 - Beyond a modest threshold that you are likely to achieve in any number of ways, money will not make you happy, so avoid making life choices as if it will.

 - Nevertheless, you should do what you can to avoid debt, especially debt that is not justified by the long term benefit to your well-being.
 Why?
 Because debt infringes on your freedom.
 I spent much of my 20s traveling around the world or climbing.
 I had no money, and so lived very, very frugally: living in tents or cars, working sporadically, traveling on a shoestring budget, forgoing certain comforts and most luxuries, and so on.
 I was able to spend the better part of a decade like this because I had no debt weighing me down.
+Note that I did not come from money; I started working at 14 and worked full-time throughout most of my undergraduate career.
+But I avoided debt with the only economic principle you really need: spend less than you make.
+(That being said, some debt does make long-term sense, including reasonable debt for a university degree or buying a home.)

 - Cultivate simplicity.
 Learn to accurately distinguish needs from wants.
 Take pleasure in the simple things in life.